onboard-data/client-R/README.md

 If you would like to get access to Onboard and start prototyping against an example building please request access [here](https://www.onboarddata.io/sandbox).

+Instructions and examples for how to use these API bindings are further documented on [our docs!](https://onboard-api-wrappers-documentation.readthedocs.io/en/latest/Initial%20Setup.html)

 #### Installing API Library and verifying connectivity

 You can install the official release (stable) from CRAN using the standard `install.packages()` function, or use the development version (unstable) by installing from github.